HLR/DomiKnowS/docs/developer/QUERY.md

 In this case a single new DataNode is created or updated (if the DataNode already exists).
 If the single DataNode is determined to be for created for the *root* concept then the *READER* key is used as the new DataNode id, if the key is not set then the id is set to 0.

+#### DataNode creation

+When the builder recieve an update to a sensor whose concept's datanode are not yet initiated, the builder will create them first.

+The *value* determine how many new DataNodes are created.
+If the value is a list, then datanodes are created based on the length of the list.
+If the value is a tensor, then datanodes are created based on the first dimension of the tensor.
+Each datanode will be initiated with an index which indicated its matching with elements in the list or "row" in the tensor.

+The *value* cannot be **None** otherwise the *set* method logs an error and returns.

 #### DataNode Attribute Update

 The subsequent submission *values* length need to match the number of DataNodes created for the given concept or relation.